Enns (river): Geography

 The Enns has its source in the Radstädter Tauern mountains in the Austrian state of Salzburg.
-In a valley which developed during the ice age, it flows at the border between the Northern Limestone Alps and the Central Eastern Alps on an eastern trajectory through Styria, where it passes the Dachstein group at its southern side.
+It flows though an ancient valley (Ennstal) which developed along the structural axis of the Alps (thus an intramontane trough, extending from the Inn and Salzach), and was enlarged during the ice age.
+It follows the border between the Northern Limestone Alps and the Central Eastern Alps on an eastern trajectory through Styria, where it passes the Dachstein group at its southern side.
 Between Admont and Hieflau, it takes a turn to the North and passes through the Gesäuse, a gorge of a length of 15 km, where it penetrates the limestone of the Ennstaler Alpen.
 Flowing to the north from there on, it reaches the state of Upper Austria at the mouth of the Laussabach.
 North of Steyr, it forms the border between Upper Austria and Lower Austria (formerly also known as Austria above the Enns and Austria below the Enns).
 Finally, it meets the Danube at Mauthausen and the city of Enns.
 It is the longest river solely in Austria.

 The Enns is a typical wild water river and draws its water from an area of 6084 km2, which makes it the fifth-largest in Austria.
 Its average discharge at the mouth is 200 m3/s.

 The Anisian Age in the Triassic Period of geological time is named from Anisus, the Latin name of the river Enns.